This post was updated in March 2019.

 If you are looking for a nice budget accommodation I highly recommend

 NR Langkawi Motel.
-We had a nice spacious room on the ground floor, with large attached bathroom.
+We had a nice spacious room on the ground floor, with a large attached bathroom.

 The only slight disadvantage is that the hotel is located a bit further away from Pantai Cenang.
 We hired a scooter (more below) so that wasn’t a problem for us.